massalabs/massa-docs/general-doc/decentralized-web.rst

 bytecode nor its filestore after deployment, it is safe to assume that the stored website can't change anymore.
 That's it from the point of view of the node.

-Decentralized websites deployed on the Massa blockchain can then be accessed in your browser using a browser extension :ref:`here <web-plugin>`.

 That way, Massa allows deploying fully decentralized code-is-law apps, as it was meant to be!

 To close the loop, we can imagine dumping a copy of the source code of Massa and surrounding tools in the filestore of an on-chain smart contract.